Apollo013/DotNet_DesignPatterns/README.md

 ###Singleton Pattern

 ####Definition
-Ensure a class has only one instance and provide a global point of access to it.
+Ensures a class has only one instance and provide a global point of access to it.

 ####Resources
 |Title|Author|Website|